Fuzss/forgeconfigapiport/README.md

 }
 ```

+#### Manually adding Night Config dependencies via Maven
-Since the Curse Maven isn't aware of any maven dependencies, you'll have to add those manually, too.
-They are only required within your workspace, in a production environment those dependencies are already included with Forge Config API Port.
-All this will of course no longer be necessary when a proper maven repo is setup.
+Since the Curse Maven generally isn't aware of any maven dependencies, you might have to add those manually, too.
+They are only required within your workspace, in a production environment those dependencies are shipped with Forge Config API Port.
 ```groovy
 repositories {
     	mavenCentral()